Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** None
+**Targeted defense:** None

 **Duration:** Concentration

 </div>

 Your ally learns the true way of things, embracing a bizarre and paranoid worldview in exchange for incredible protection.
-Make a Focus attack against a creature within range.
+Make a special attack against Focus against a creature within range.
 If you hit, for the duration of this effect, they gain the following "boons":

 - All attacks and skill checks targeting them are rolled with disadvantage, no matter how many stacks of advantage or disadvantage the acting creature might have.
 - They ignore the effects of all ailments.